minim23/KarPlusPlus/README.md

-## What is this?
+## KRMA

-A simple Synthesiser written in C++ with the JUCE Framework using the classic Karplus Strong Algorithm and resonant filtering in combination with Non-linear transfer function.
+KRMA is a simple polyphonic Synthesiser written in C++ with the JUCE Framework using the classic Karplus Strong Algorithm and resonant filtering in combination with non-linear transfer function.
 The transfer function allow for Feedback Values > 1.0 without Breakout, pushing the timbre into more distorted and broken territories.

 ### What does it look like